g2p/blocks/README.md

 LVM, in which case `update-grub` tends to write a logical path).
 Make sure you have a separate `/boot` partition.

+If you are using a compatible distro, you can run:

+    sudo blocks to-bcache --maintboot /dev/<root-device>

+Otherwise,
-Make sure your backups are up to date, boot to live media ([Ubuntu raring liveusb](http://cdimage.ubuntu.com/daily-live/current/) is a good choice), install blocks, and convert.
+make sure your backups are up to date, boot to live media ([Ubuntu raring liveusb](http://cdimage.ubuntu.com/daily-live/current/) is a good choice), install blocks, and convert.